JonathanREmery/basec/README.md

+# basec
-# basec is a C Base Layer, with a focus on memory safety and efficiency.
+basec is a C Base Layer, with a focus on memory safety and efficiency.

 ## Project Structure
 ```